-Advisory Crew leaders encourage and monitor student academic progress and serve as the student's advocate in difficult academic and social situations.
-Crew leaders act as the primary contact point between parents and the school.
-Students learn social and emotional skills through their crew advisory curriculum.
-Study and Organizational Skills Crew leaders are responsible for teaching and monitoring students' study and organizational skills.
-Crew leaders teach students to define and work towards goals.
-Literacy Crew time can be used for structured discussions of high- interest texts, including Community Reads.
-Service Crews work on service projects to address needs in the school and neighborhood communities.
+Service • Crews work on service projects to address needs in the school and neighborhood communities as part of Service Crew.
 Portfolio and Passage Students use advisory sessions to assemble and organize portfolios.
 Crew leaders monitor portfolio progress and assess student readiness for presentation.
 Post-Secondary Preparation Crew leaders coach students in their exploration of options for higher education, application processes, and college selection.
 Crew leaders ensure students have specific post-secondary plans upon graduation.
 School Administration and Governance Student administrative business is generally accomplished during advisory group meetings under the guidance of the advisor.
 Students participate in school governance by electing a representative for their Student Council, discussing school-wide issues, and participating in Community Meetings